Posted on

 Protect Against Parasites

-When it gets very hot outside, over 90 degrees or when the National Weather Service has issued a warning, keep your dog inside, and make sure there is plenty of shade in the house for him or her to enjoy.
-Manage your schedule so you avoid going out in the hottest part of the day and make time to exercise them when the sun is low.
+When it gets very hot outside, over 90 degrees, or when the National Weather Service has issued a warning, keep your dog inside, and make sure there is plenty of shade in the house for him or her to enjoy.
+Manage your schedule so you avoid going out in the hottest part of the day and make time to exercise when the sun is low.
 Make sure there is always plenty of water for them to drink.

 Final Thoughts